ga-wdi-boston/orientation/README.md

 ## OS X

-Please upgrade to the latest version of OS X, Yosemite (10.10.5).
+Please upgrade to the latest version of OS X, El Capitan (10.11.3).

 ## Windows or Linux